instituciones-abiertas/anonimizacion-texto-libre/README.md

 - If there's an error on the parameters you send, you will see in the console what is wrong (an suggestions to fix it).
 - If you add the flag `save_file` when you anonymize free text, the file will be named with a default file name such as `texto_anonimizado.txt`.
 - If you anonymize text from a csv file, the file will be named like the original file but adding `_anonimizado` at the end.
+- It is necessary for the detection of text that the proper use of lower and upper case letters is respected.

 ## `evaluate_efficiency()`
 Use this function when you want to compare the anonymization made by the model against expected annotations.
 In order to achieve that, yoiu should provide a text file to be anonymized (txt) and a field with the corresponding annotations (json).